Pop quiz: which fictional office team most resembles your own?

 2. Make sure roles, responsibilities, and expectations are crystal clear

-Just like “the party” in Stranger Things, each person plays a unique role that ultimately makes your team complete
+Just like “the party” in Stranger Things, each person plays a unique role that ultimately makes your team complete:

 Remember what we said earlier about playing to the strengths of your team?
 When responsibilities are delegated, everyone should feel comfortable with their roles and respective workloads.

-Much like group projects in school, nobody wants to feel like they’re stuck with the lion’s share of the work.
+Nobody wants to feel like they’re stuck with the lion’s share of the work.
 If things aren’t clear in the beginning, that’s okay—as long as people feel comfortable communicating how they feel about their role in a task if there’s really a problem.

 3. Don’t be afraid to appoint a leader